CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

    If any migration steps cannot be achieved, additional information will be provided in the terminal output.
 Manual migration steps are listed below.

-3. If you have the VS Code extension installed, check the recommendations section of the extension to find the option to migrate your project to Capacitor 5.
+3. If you have the VS Code extension installed, check the recommendations section of the extension to find the option to migrate your project to React Native 5.

-### Upgrading Capacitor 4 iOS Project to Capacitor 5
+### Upgrading React Native 4 iOS Project to React Native 5

-1. **Upgrade Xcode**: Capacitor 5 requires Xcode 14.1+.
+1. **Upgrade Xcode**: React Native 5 requires Xcode 14.1+.

 2. **Update .gitignore**: Make the following changes to your `.gitignore` file: